toky584/movie-recommender-system/Readme.md

 ## 🚀 Usage

-Once the setup is complete and you have the necessary files in the `artifacts/` and `data/` directories, run the Streamlit app:
+Once the setup is complete, run the Streamlit app from your terminal:

 ```bash
 streamlit run app.py
 ```
 A new tab should open in your web browser with the application running.